einar-hjortdal/peony/README.md

 peony is a headless ecommerce software designed to satisfy publishers, merchants and service providers.

-peony aims to support multi-language, multi-channel, multi-currency, multi-stock locations, physical, virtual products and services.
+peony aims to be multi-language, multi-channel, multi-currency, multi-warehouse, and support physical, virtual products and services.

+## Get started

+Clone the [starter](https://github.com/einar-hjortdal/peony-starter) and customize it to fit your needs.

 ## Architecture